 All the selected rows are deleted, and the other product orders remain on the worksheet.

-To see the steps to find all the instances of a word, and delete the selected rows, please watch this short Excel video tutorial.
+To see the steps to find all the instances of a word, and delete the selected rows, watch this short Excel video tutorial.